anaximeno/CreolLang/README.md

 ./a.out
 ```

-The CreolLang compiler has only few usage options currently and it may be extended to futher tooling and improvements on future releases.
+The CreolLang compiler currently has only a few usage options and may be extended to additional tooling and improvements on future releases.
 <!--
 ## Visuals